This blog post is the second part of the statistics theme. It’s easier if you read the previous post first.

 ANOVA and post-hoc tests do not belong to the analysis needing any explanation, not in any case.
 You should explain the design, and the analysis should fit into the design.
 In a simple case, it is enough to write that you had a completely randomized design, and you performed x-way ANOVA followed by Tukey’s test.
 That is all you need in the Methods text.

 Some journals want the exact p values rather than one limit, such as p < 0.05.
+Basically one treshold for the p value is not correct, but many times it makes the reading and writing easier, in practice.
 Some journals want also the ANOVA table.
 If that is written in the instructions to authors, it is best to follow this instruction.
-In many cases, however, you can well use the p value 0.05 as the limit for statistical significance.

 From one article draft reporting a relatively simple experiment, I counted 16 p values varying from p = 0.00000000149 to p = 0.02692.
 Unfortunately, also values, such as p > 0.25464 were suggested to be published.
 Do you understand what the problem with values is?
 If not, please ask me.